 Pam Didner: Don’t you think that’s kind of basic (laughs) but anyway.

 Michael Brenner: It’s true.
-And a lot of it’s because I think salespeople are used to being out on the road and going to events and shaking hands with people.
-And they’re sitting in front of their computers like you, and I have been, and they’re like, “wow, I think I need the marketing team to help me with content.”
+A lot of it’s because I think salespeople are used to being out on the road and going to events and shaking hands with people.
+They’re sitting in front of their computers like you, and I have been, and they’re like, “wow, I think I need the marketing team to help me with content.”
 And with, as you said, account-based marketing, you know, all of those kinds of things.
 Um, the sales and marketing alignment conversation came back to the forefront.

 Pam Didner: Yeah, I agree.
 Agree.

 Pam Didner: Yeah.
 I have seen some challenges from my clients or talking to some marketing peers in terms of the shift.
 And obviously, one of them is the buyer’s purchasing behaviors have changed like 50% of the buyers, especially on the consumer side.
 I’m using this as a data point that they tried a purchase through a new brand.
 I mean, the first one I have to tell you is probably everybody’s using Zoom, but before the pandemic, Zoom was not popular, right?
 And that’s the new purchase.
 And also another thing that everybody’s using is this selfie ring. (makes ring sound) Right?
 So that’s also a new purchase.

 If the customers are spending money on something else, they are not necessarily buying stuff from the existing brand.

 So, with that being said, what do you suggest that marketers should do?
 Because they like, like, us, they probably see some of the existing customers disappearing or going somewhere else.